cardozo94/SeguridadSpring/README.md

 This is a project that I create following the tutorial on youtube [Curso Spring][def] to learn Spring.
 In this project I implement the spring security the basic login.
 Here I use Maven to handle dependencies.
 Also create a custom login using boostrap framework, implement logout and identify the roles.
+Limit access to certain pages based on the role.
+Create custom error pages.
+Hidden resources based on roles.

 [def]: https://www.youtube.com/playlist?list=PLU8oAlHdN5Blq85GIxtKjIXdfHPksV_Hm